 The Short-Term Study Visa route is designed by the UKVI for the migration of students from outside the European Economic Area (EEA) who want to undertake a short course of study in the United Kingdom (such as a beginner’s English language course, CPD or a work-related training course).

 Student visitors are allowed to come to the UK for six months (or 11 months if they will be studying an English language course).
-Full details of the Student Visitor Visa route can be found on the UKVI’s website, along with the sponsor requirements.
+Full details of the Short-Term Study Visa route can be found on the UKVI’s website, along with the sponsor requirements.

-The UK Council for International Student Affairs (UKCISA) provides guidance on the procedures a student should follow in order to enter the UK on a Student Visitor Visa, including details of who must apply for entry clearance before travelling to the UK.
+The UK Council for International Student Affairs (UKCISA) provides guidance on the procedures a student should follow in order to enter the UK on a Short-Term Study Visa, including details of who must apply for entry clearance before travelling to the UK.

-The British Accreditation Council is one of the approved accreditation bodies for Student Visitor Visa purposes.
+The British Accreditation Council is one of the approved accreditation bodies for Short-Term Study Visa purposes.
 This means that BAC accreditation will enable your institution to sponsor non-EEA students via this route.

 We advise accredited institutions that should UKVI require proof of their BAC accreditation that they should only send copies (you should always keep the original).

-When the UKVI receive notification of a student visitor they would normally then check the directory of accredited colleges on our website to verify that your institution is listed.
+When the UKVI receive notification of a student visitor they would normally then check the directory of accredited providers on our website to verify that your institution is listed.